 A Supportive Team

-Role of a Collaborative Coach
+The Collaborative Coach

-Role of a Child Specialist
+The Child Specialist

 Understanding the perspective and needs of the children can be helpful to parties in formulating an effective parenting plan.
 A Child Specialist (trained mental health professional) can bring the child’s perspective and needs into the negotiation room.
 The Child Specialist provides the children the opportunity to share their feelings and concerns in a safe and supportive environment.
 With expertise in children’s developmental and emotional issues, the Child Specialist assists parents in resolving the issues surrounding their children in a manner that is tailored to their unique situation.